5

 Game Designer with over 6 years of hands-on experience in the gaming industry.
 Recognized for a strong ability to conceptualize and design game mechanics, collaborate effectively with multidisciplinary teams, and refine gameplay based on data-driven insights.
 Committed to staying updated with industry trends and constantly pushing the boundaries of game design.

-4. Keeping It Short and Sweet
+4. Keep It Brief and Targeted

 Takeaway